Chapter 1: Nyet, Wasteland is Fine

 "Монолит!"

-A voice called out in gruff Russian.
-Nikolai quickly dove behind an old bus to find the source, but the orange glow quickly growing in the sky told him that he didn't have time for it.
-He got up and looked around.
-There behind a rusting fire truck he spotted a person dressed in a whitish-grey exosuit.
-He heard gunshots, although they weren't coming from the person in his sight.
-Roughly 10 meter's past him was another 4 Monolith soldiers dressed in similar kit.
-He took aim through the murky glass of a bus window and fired off 2 rounds, both struck the man center mass, but the man returned fire, almost unfazed by the hits.
-Nikolai brought his rifle up a bit more and shot him in the face, the 5.56 round broke through his visor and sent him sprawling in a bloody mess.
-There were more gunshots from the others across the way, Nikolai heard the sonic cracks as they flew by.
+There, behind a rusting fire truck he spotted a person dressed in a whitish-grey exosuit.
+He heard gunshots, although they weren't coming from the person within his field of view.
+Roughly ten meters past him were another four Monolith soldiers dressed in similar gear.
+He took aim through the murky glass of a bus window and fired off two rounds, both struck the man center mass, but the man returned fire, almost unfazed by the hits.
+Nikolai brought his rifle up a bit more and shot him in the face, the 5.56 caliber round broke through his visor and sent him sprawling in a bloody mess.
+There were more gunshots from the others across the way, Nikolai heard sonic cracks and whistles as they flew by.
 He flipped the safety lever on the side of his rifle to full auto and sprayed the general area where the fire was coming from, another Monolith soldier fell, and Nikolai made a break for the shack.

 All of a sudden, his anomaly detector began to emit a sharp tone, and the screen flashed red.

-"Oi Blyat!"
 Nikolai screamed as a wall of black anomalous energy crashed into him.
 Sending his sanity tumbling.
-The world seemed to shift between 2 and 3D, everything spun.
+The world seemed to shift between two and three dimensions while everything spun.
 And then, all at once, the spinning stopped.
 But that was replaced with an insatiable headache.
 The world was still out of focus.
-But everything seemed to be...
+But he had already begun to notice everything seemed to be...
 Different.
 He clenched his forehead out of nausea.

 He was going to say that the anomaly couldn't have thrown him into some other dimension.
 But then he realized that next to nothing was known about how the Zone worked.
 People only knew how it behaved.
 Which was more than enough.
 But this didn't look like any part of the zone he had ever seen.
 His Geiger counter was still beeping, but it sounded different.
 It was more of a droning noise.
 Rather than the scattered clicking he was used to.
 Nikolai wasn't going to dismiss it, but considering that it was infrequent, he decided to focus on more pressing issues.
 Mainly, the fact that he had no idea where he was.
 He pulled his PDA from his belt and opened up the digital map.
 On it was a single icon, his current location.
 The terrain around him was uncharted and blank.